 He has had a 20-year career as a player, having competed in USSSA, NSA and ASA events, including two Worlds.

 A native of New Britain, he now resides in Ellington.

 |Title:||Volunteer Assistant Coach|

-	Coach Kelley begins her fifth season as an assistant coach on the USJ softball staff.
+Coach Kelley begins her sixth season as an assistant coach on the USJ softball staff.

 Kelley was a four-year varsity player under McKinnon from 2006-2009 and a captain of the USJ softball team her senior year.
 She was primarily an outfielder, but also played shortstop and hit a career-best .242 during her senior campaign.

 Kelley graduated from the University of Saint Joseph in 2009 with a Bachelor's Degree in Psychology and then went on to get a Master's Degree in Clinical Mental Health Counseling from USJ in 2012.
 In addition to serving the Blue Jays softball team, she works as a Program Coordinator at Community Mental Health Affiliates and has recently opened her own practice performing Mental Health Counseling in West Hartford.

 Originally a native of Gloucester, Mass., she now resides in Farmington.